scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 changes to the EOS affect the entire time history of the projectile velocity.
-In Figure :ref:`fig-info-gun` There is no clear *dominating* eigenvalue, the largest eigenvalue corresponds to an eigenvector which is more influential at larger projectile displacements while the next three largest eigenvalues correspond to eigenvectors which are more influential at the start of the experiment.
+In Figure :ref:`fig-info-gun` There is no clear *dominating* eigenvalue, the largest eigenvalue corresponds to an eigenvector which is more influential at smaller projectile displacements while the next three largest eigenvalues correspond to eigenvectors which are more influential across the range of displacements.

 .. figure:: scipy2016_figure5
    :align: center